 Egg Pulao

-Eggs are a great source of protein, and when paired with rice, vegetables, or spices, they make a tasty and healthy meal.
-Many people love Egg Pulao because it’s easy to cook, full of flavor, and perfect for any time of the day.
-Some wonder about different food combinations, like boiling eggs with rice, eating eggs with onions or tomatoes, or mixing eggs with milk.
-While most combinations are safe and delicious, some may have strong flavors or unusual tastes.
-Whether you enjoy Egg Pulao with raita, salad, or simple spices, it remains a quick, satisfying, and nutritious choice for everyone.
+Eggs are a strong source of protein and when you cook them with rice vegetables or light spices they turn into a tasty and healthy meal.
+Many people enjoy egg pulao because it is simple to make full of flavor and can be eaten at any time of the day.
+Some people get curious about different food mixes like boiling eggs with rice eating eggs with onions or tomatoes or mixing eggs with milk.
+Most of these mixes are safe and taste good but some may taste strong or feel different.
+No matter how you enjoy it with raita salad or only basic spices egg pulao stays a fast filling and healthy choice for everyone.

 Chana Pulao ( Ingredient )